main-educational/intro_nilearn/content/machine-learning-with-nilearn.md

                  color="white")
 ```

-The model may not generalize as well as we hoped.
-If you manage to adapt the hyper-parameters, you may have found something in this data which does seem to be systematically related to age ... but what?
+The model generalized very well!
+We may have found something in this data which does seem to be systematically related to age ... but what?

 +++